UNCOVER: A NIRSpec Identification of a Broad Line AGN at z = 8.50: Data Analysis

 Beyond the lines discussed in earlier sections, our spectrum reveals emissions from Ly$\alpha$, the MgII doublet, and [NeIII] $\lambda \lambda$3869,3968.
 In this section, we outline the methods and underlying assumptions employed to determine the final flux of each line.
 All measured line fluxes can be found in \autoref{tab:tab2}.

 The Ly$\alpha$ is fit with a single Gaussian model, where the FWHM is allowed to vary.
-However, the PRISM spectral resolution at the wavelength of Ly$\alpha$ is the lowest ($R\sim40$), as such no accurate determination regarding the width of Ly$\alpha$ can be made, therefore we only report the line intensity.
+Using this fit we extract both the line intensity and the rest-frame equivalent width (EW$_0$), with the latter being measured at 240$\pm$30 \AA.

 In our spectrum we identify the MgII $\lambda \lambda$2796,2804 doublet feature.
 It is expected that, similarly to H$\beta$, this permitted transition will contain both the narrow and broad components.
 However, the spectral resolution of PRISM at the observed wavelength of MgII does not allow us to securely separate the lines and perform a multiple component fit.
 We therefore fit the doublet with a single Gaussian model, where the FWHM is allowed to vary.